instantOS/instantos.github.io/docs/tags.md

 You can activate a single tag by clicking its indicator or using Super + the corresponding number key.
 To move a window to another tag, use Super + Shift + Tag-number.
 To move a window to a tag and follow it there, use Super + Alt + Tag-number.
-You can also drag the green indicator to another tag using the mouse.
-Holding down Shift while doing so, follows the window to the corresponding tag.
+You can also drag a tag indicator to another tag to move the selected window.
-Drag a floating window over a tag indicator to move it there and activate the tag.
+Hold Alt when releasing to move the window and follow it to the destination.
+The same rule applies when dropping a floating or tiled window on a tag: without Alt it moves there while your current view stays put; with Alt it moves there and the destination tag becomes the active view.
+The modifier is read at release, so you can press or release Alt while dragging.

 ### Activating multiple tags